Kei3287/cs161_su19_projects/README.md

 Implemented the buffer overflow attack, string format attack, and an attack that bypasses the address space layout randomization.

 ## proj2:
-Built a more secure version of Dropbox assuming the database  the network are malicious.
+Built a more secure version of Dropbox assuming the database and the network are malicious.
 We designed a cryptographic protocol where users can edit, store, share, and un-share     files between multiple users without impersonation, data leakage, or loss of information.

 ## proj3:
 We were given a web application and we had to design attacks such as SQL injection and XSS attack.